 While many establishments now accept international credit cards, Japan is still, by and large, a very cash-based society.
 This is made worst by many ATMs not accepting foreign bank cards.
-To save yourself the panic and hassle of desperately finding an ATM that does welcome your card, forecast your expenditure and bring an amount that has a sensible buffer above your prediction.
+To save yourself the panic and hassle of desperately hunting for an ATM that does welcome your card, forecast your expenditure then bring an amount with a sensible buffer above your prediction.

 ATMs That Accept Foreign Cards

 Look for ATMs of foreign banks.
 Such as those for Citibank and Standard Chartererd.

 I could easily write a “top 100 Japanese taboos to know for your solo trip” article if I need to.
 But seriously, there’s only that few to be mindful about: